Doctor of Nursing Practice (DNP) Program

 The Doctor of Nursing Practice (DNP) program is an advanced practice clinical doctorate, which reflects the evolution and development of professional nursing.

-The DNP program is designed with two entry points: post-master's degree and post-baccalaureate.
+The DNP program is designed with two entry points: post-master's degree and post-baccalaureate degree.

 Post-Master's Degree Entry Point